liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

 3. Sends the response message to the response destination of the original message.

-The Sales department can be implemented the same way, substituting "Sales" as the department value; the comment would likely be different, too.
+The Sales department listener can be implemented the same way, substituting "Sales" as the department value; the comment would likely be different, too.

 You just used the `JSONObject` message type to send an *asynchronous* response message using a call-back.
 If only it was that easy to program a Terminator!